World Monuments Watch

 - How are sites selected for the Watch?

 The World Monuments Watch is World Monuments Fund’s flagship advocacy program.
-It was launched in 1996 with support from founding sponsor American Express to call international attention to cultural heritage around the globe threatened by the forces of nature or the impact of social, political, and economic change.
-Every two years, WMF accepts nominations for sites in need of international awareness.
-For many historic sites, inclusion on the Watch provides an opportunity to raise public awareness, foster local participation in preservation, leverage resources for conservation, advance innovation and collaboration, and demonstrate effective solutions.
-Since its inception, the Watch has provided support for more than 600 sites, and has become a powerful vehicle for understanding and addressing the range of challenges confronting the field of heritage conservation today.
+Launched every two years, the nomination-based program consists of a selective list of cultural heritage sites around the world that are at risk from the forces of nature or the impact of social, political, and economic change.
+For many heritage places, inclusion on the Watch provides an opportunity to attract visibility, raise public awareness, foster local engagement in their protection, leverage new resources for conservation, advance innovation, and demonstrate effective solutions.
+Since its inception, the program has included 790 sites in 135 countries and territories around the world.

 Inclusion on the Watch does not guarantee funding from WMF.
 However, many sites have been able to use the attention drawn from the Watch to promote their cause and raise funds.
 By capitalizing on the Watch as a platform for visibility and community engagement, local entities have leveraged public and private support for Watch sites totaling over $240 million since the creation of the program in 1996.
 WMF has contributed an additional $100 million toward projects at more than 275 Watch sites.